IsaacNicholls1/TheAiTeam/README.md

 ## Code
 - The HTML & CSS uses Bootstrap Version 5.3: https://getbootstrap.com/docs/5.3/getting-started/introduction/
-- I used other coding tools and resources such as snippets of code from my previous CI projects to guide and aid me when i needed reminding about the correct way to use the code.
+- I used other coding tools and resources such as snippets of code from our previous CI projects to guide and aid when we needed reminding about the correct way to use the code.

+## Use of AI

-- I utilised AI in this project in the form of CoPilot.
-This helped me to create basic HTML structures and to edit parts of code that needed it.
-I found it very useful overall and saved me a great deal of time, however I found when using, it needed a close eye kept on it as it seems to add in exra closing tags and code that is sometimes not needed.
-Overall a very useful tool when used in the correct context.
+- We utilised AI in this project in the form of CoPilot.
+This helped to create basic HTML structures and to edit parts of code that needed it, to structure and help keep styling the same.
+I found it very useful overall and saved me a great deal of time, however I found when using, it needed a close eye kept on it as it sometimes adds in extra closing tags and code that is sometimes not needed.

+- It was used in the creating of some of the Javascript sections, and also to create ontent for the privacy policy and Terms and Conditions sections.

 # Future features #
 - If we had more time, we would have liked to add in an additional feature for the games, which would have been able to show the score of the player in relation to the top and highest scores of others as a leaderboard, for each game.